View Past Recipients: 2014 | 2015 | 2016 | 2017 | 2018 | 2019 |2020|2021|2023

 Jackson Christian School

 South Side High School

 University School of Jackson

-Liberty Tech’s female athlete of the year, Amber Johnson, excelled as a cheerleader and hopes to continue that activity in college.
-She was co-captain of Liberty’s cheerleaders two years.
-A Beta Club member, she has a 3.7 GPA and plans to pursue a career in the medical field.
+Liberty Tech’s female athlete of the year, Naturelle Price, excelled as a cheerleader and may continue that activity in college.
+She was co-captain of Liberty’s cheerleaders and served as a student assistant coach for the Northeast Middle School cheer team.
+She was an honor-roll student with a 3.3 grade point average and plans to attend Spelman College and study to be a dental hygienist.

 North Side’s female athlete of the year, Maya Bridgeman, excelled in tennis, cheerleading and academics.
 She won 14 of 18 singles matches and 15 of 18 doubles during her career for the Lady Indians.
 She was a cheerleader four years and cheer captain this year.
 Bridgeman is president of the school’s National Honor Society and Beta Club and has extensive community service.
 She has a 3.82 GPA and plans to attend Rhodes College in Memphis to study psychology and pre-law.

 North Side’s male athlete of the year, Adam Smith, was captain of the Indians’ basketball team.
 He made the all-district and all-academic teams this season and was all-region last year.
 During his career, he scored 880 points, made 35 percent of his 3-point attempts, made 57 percent of his free-throw attempts and averaged 11 points and five rebounds.
 He plans to attend Austin Peay State University and major in business.